TyberiusPrime/pypipegraph/README.txt

 =============

-pypipegraph is a library for constructing a workflow piece by piece and executing just the parts of it that need to be (re-)done on multiple machines in a viable order.
+pypipegraph is a library for constructing a workflow piece by piece and executing just the parts of it that need to be (re-)done.
+It supports using multiple cores (SMP) and machines (cluster) and is a hybrid between a dependency tracker (think 'make') and a cluster engine.

 More specifically, you construct Jobs_, which encapsulate output (i.e. stuff that needs to be done), invariants (which force re-evaluation of output jobs if